satinder147/DeepWay/README.md

 # DeepWay
 This project is an aid to the blind.
 Till date there has been no technological advancement in the way the blind navigate.
 So I have used deep learning particularly convolutional neural networks so that they can navigate through the streets.
 Watch the <a href="https://www.youtube.com/watch?v=qkmU8mN0LwE&feature=youtu.be"> video </a>

+# I HAVE DECIDED TO OPEN SOURCE THE CODE SO THAT WE CAN ALL WORK TOGETHER TO HELP THE BLIND PEOPLE AROUND US.
+THANK YOU
 # My Approach
 ## Collecting Training Data
 My project is an implementation of CNN's, and we all know that they require a large amount of training data.
 So the first obstruction in my way was a correclty labeled dataset of images.
 So I went around my college and recorded a lot of videos(of all types of roads and also offroads).Then I wrote a basic python script to  save images from the video(I saved 1 image out of every 5 frames, because the consecutive frame are almost identical).
 I collected almost 10000 such images almost 3300 for each class(i.e. left right and center).